dotty-staging/Log/README.md

 ## requirements / installation

-AudioFile builds with sbt against Scala 2.13, 2.12, Dotty (JVM) and Scala 2.13 (JS).
+This project builds with sbt against Scala 2.13, 2.12, Dotty (JVM) and Scala 2.13 (JS).
-The last version to support Scala 2.11 was v1.5.3.

 To use the library in your project: